relaycorp/relaynet-cogrpc-js/README.md

 If you're writing a CogRPC server in a courier or a public gateway, you may want to use the following values exported by this library:

 - `CargoRelayService`, which is the ProtoBuf representation of the service.
-- `CargoDelivery` and `CargoDeliveryAck`, which are TypeScript types representing the data exchanged over gRPC.
+- `CargoDelivery` and `CargoDeliveryAck`, the interfaces for the data exchanged over gRPC.

 ## Support